limestreetlab/historical-data-download/README.md

 #### Input parameters
 - Stock ticker
-- Data interval/granularity (from 1min to 1d)
+- Data interval/granularity (from 1 second to 1 week)
-- End date of data window ("" for today)
+- End date of data window (year, month, day)
 - Data period (how long to retrieve)
 - Output file path

 #### Outputs
 - CSV data, in chronological order (old data first)
 - Intraday data are timestamp (yyyyMMdd HH::mm:ss), bid, ask, open, high, low, close, volume
-- Interday data are timestamp (yyyyMMdd), open, high, low, close, vwap, volume
+- Interday data are timestamp (yyyyMMdd), open, high, low, close, volume
+- OHLC are of traded prices

 #### Comments
-- All times are defaulted to EST America/New York, 9:30 to 15:59
+- All times are defaulted to EST America/New York, 9:30 to 15:59, regular trading hours
 - Bid and ask prices are open prices at timestamps
+- For intraday data, the close of the last data point (ex 15:59:00 for 1-min) is different from the daily close which results from closing auction
 - Traded prices represent first traded prices in the period; for example, in case of 1-min data, the traded at 14:50:00 is the first price traded at between 14:50:00 and 14:51:00 and volume is for that minute
 - Trading volumes provided by IBKR are lower than other sources (Yahoo Finance etc), often by a substantial margin.
-[IBKR data feed filters trades](https://ibkrcampus.com/ibkr-api-page/twsapi-doc/#filtered-hist-data) that tend to occur away from NBBO such as block trades
+Only RTH data are used here and [IBKR data feed filters trades](https://ibkrcampus.com/ibkr-api-page/twsapi-doc/#filtered-hist-data) that tend to occur away from NBBO such as block trades
+- When a non-trading date entered, the last trading day will be used

 #### API Limitations and Workarounds
 - Because request data types are seperated into bid, ask, and traded prices and only one can be sent per request, requests have to be repeatedly sent.
 The seperate data are joined after checking for timestamps.